 Finally, a successful personal trainer is always compassionate.
 Physical fitness is not easy for everyone, and some of those coming to you for guidance will sometimes need an extra push, a listening ear, or simply someone who understands the struggles they are going through with weight and wellness.
 Understanding that everyone faces weight loss differently and being able to recognize when people are struggling are key to creating the compassion and empathy necessary to be a successful personal trainer.

-With these five qualities, you are on your way to becoming a successful personal trainer.
-Compassion, passion, and motivation are key to finding clients and keeping them fit and healthy.
+With these five personal trainer qualities, you are on your way to becoming a successful in the fitness industry.
+Compassion, passion, and motivation are key personal trainer qualities to finding clients and keeping them fit and healthy.
 When you are excited about your career, this excitement will translate your sessions into high energy fitness celebrations that will leave both you and your clients exhausted but happy.